ohsu-comp-bio/funnel/website/content/docs/compute/gcp-batch.md

     weight: 20
 ---

+> [!WARNING]
+>
+> GCP Batch support is in early development.
+>
+> Production deployments are recommended to use the alternative compute backends available, such as AWS Batch, Kubernetes, Slurm, etc.

 # Overview

 Following are the steps to install, configure, and start the Funnel server and submit an example task.